tolot27/writing/README.md

 ## Tools

 * [GitHub for Windows](http://windows.github.com) GitHub for Non-Programmers and Windows users!  ;-)
+* [SparkleShare](http://sparkleshare.org) File sync ala DropBox but using a git server as backend.

 ## Links
 * [How to ditch Word](http://t.co/nGG6yJ4Z)